Absence of Ground States in the Renormalized Massless Translation-Invariant Nelson Model: Abstract

 \section{Abstract}

-We consider the model of a massive uncharged non-relativistic particle interacting with a massless bosonic field, widely referred to as the Nelson model.
-It is well known that an ultraviolet renormalized Hamilton operator exists in this case.
+We consider a model for a massive uncharged non-relativistic particle interacting with a massless bosonic field, widely referred to as the Nelson model.
+It is well known, that an ultraviolet renormalized Hamilton operator exists in this case.
 Further, due to translation-invariance, it decomposes into fiber operators.

 In this paper, we treat the renormalized fiber operators.
 We give a description of the operator and form domains and prove that the fiber operators do not have a ground state.
-Our results especially hold for any non-zero coupling constant and arbitrary total momentum.
+Our results hold for any non-zero coupling constant and arbitrary total momentum.
 Our proof for the absence of ground states is a new generalization of methods recently applied to related models.
-A major enhancement we provide is that the method can be applied to models with degenerate ground state eigenspaces.
+A major enhancement we provide, is that the method can be applied to models with degenerate ground state eigenspaces.